Let’s face it – you’re totally “You-nique”. 🙂

 RIE’s and RIC’s are the same style.
 This style of hearing aid fits over the ear with the receiver (speaker) in the ear.
 This offers a much clearer sound and less feedback by separating the microphone and speaker.
 It is nearly invisible.
 With a power speaker and a custom earmold it can accommodate a greater hearing loss than other cosmetically appealing custom hearing aids.
 Today with the right coupling to the ear and a super-power speaker, even people with profound loss can be fit satisfactorily with this cosmetically appealing style.

-The RM design is unique because the microphone is placed at the end of a flexible tube, which is then placed securely in the concha symba of the pinna.
+The MIH design is unique because the microphone is placed at the end of a flexible tube, which is then placed securely in the concha symba of the pinna.
 In other words the microphone and wire is tucked in under the antihelix ridge so it is out of sight.
-The rest of the instrument is inserted into the ear as with conventional CIC designs.
-This unique placement of the microphone leaves the user with many great benefits.
+The rest of the instrument is inserted into the ear as with conventional CIC through HS designs.
+This unique placement of the microphone leaves the user with many great benefits:

-- Natural directionality — RM delivers a 2-3 dB increase in speech frequencies, leading to as much as 30% better word recognition.
+- Natural Directionality — the MIH RM delivers a 2-3 dB increase in speech frequencies, leading to as much as 30% better word recognition.

-- Natural Wind noise protection — In trials of RM solutions, over 97% of test subjects said they weren’t bothered by wind noise.
+- Natural Wind noise protection — during trials of this style aid, over 97% of test subjects said they weren’t bothered by wind noise.

-- Natural sound localization — In a recent study, conventional instruments that could be expected to perform highly in sound localization tests, were compared against the new wave of instruments based on RM technology.
+- Natural sound localization — In one study, conventional instruments that could be expected to perform highly in sound localization tests, were compared against instruments based on MIH technology.
 Results showed the latter were far more effective in front-back localization.